ibm-cloud-docs/openwhisk/test.md

     ```
     {: pre}

     A trigger that isn't associated with a rule has no visible effect when it is fired.
-Because there is no rule associated with this trigger, the passed parameters are not used as input by any action.
+Because no rule associated with this trigger, the passed parameters are not used as input by any action.

-    Example output:
+    **Example output**

     ```
     ok: triggered TRIGGER_NAME with id fa495d1223a2408b999c3e0ca73b2677